 Each story arc presents Subaru with a problem to overcome.
 In the first case, he ends up meeting Emilia and learning of her stolen pendant.
 He vows to help her retrieve it, yet discovers he is not the only one after it and is woefully underpowered to overcome his competition.
 That storyline consumes the first 4 episodes of the show, after which the setting moves away from Lagunica proper to a mansion out in the countryside.
 As Subaru begins a new life there and finally scores a date with Emilia, he suddenly finds himself waking up one day, realizing that time has once again reverted to his first day in the mansion.

 Each story arc is fun and has its own novel twists, but I also like how each one is so neatly compartmentalized.
 You can watch a few episodes and get a satisfying conclusion to one amazing storyline, after which you can call it quits or move on to the next one.
 This has also made this a fun show to introduce to other people, as you can get a pretty solid idea of what it’s about by the first arc.

 #5 Racism & Politics

 After first arriving in Lagunica, Subaru ends up meeting and falling in love with Emilia.
 He doesn’t think too much about her place in the world or about her being a half-elf, even going so far as to comment that he finds elves cute, which eh… causes some problems down the line.

 After the first story arc, Subaru is told that Emilia is a candidate for the now-empty throne of Lagunica and in competition with several other potential heirs.
 However, Emilia is the least-popular candidate, because that ancient evil I alluded to earlier is a half-elf witch with silver hair, which every single person in the nation is fearful of.
-And one look at the other possible candidates betrays just how deeply that racism against her people runs; these people would rather be ruled by open sociopaths or a literal criminal.
+And one look at the other possible candidates betrays just how deeply that racism against her people runs.